chanqoDev/TODO__List__App/README.md

 # DOM_Events_TODOList
-Todo list using DOM, EventListeners and basic JS.
+Todo list using DOM, EventListeners and basic JS, you can also filter through the items inorder to find the TOdo you are looking for...